ryantd42/NY-Legislative-Git/2023/A8903-2023/bill.md

 S T A T E  O F  N E W  Y O R K
  ________________________________________________________________________

-  8903
+  8903--A

   I N  A S S E M B L Y

   January 26, 2024
   ___________

- Introduced  by  M. of A. BURDICK, LEVENBERG -- read once and referred to the Committee on Local Governments
+ Introduced  by  M.  of A. BURDICK, LEVENBERG, GONZALEZ-ROJAS, EPSTEIN -- read once and referred  to  the  Committee  on  Local  Governments  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general municipal law, the  general  city  law,  the town  law and the village law, in relation to requiring municipalities